gruevyhat/travgen/README.md

     UPP: 939aa7 [8.0]
     Career Path: Marines (Star Marines) [Rank 1], Warden (Enforcer) [Rank 2] ...

+The remaining options are largely self-explanatory.
+Random names are similar to, but often not exactly the same as, modern names of a random Earth ethnicity.
+The `--rand-age` parameter will cause starting ages to fluctuate slightly, for a more 'realistic' starting age.
+The `--max-careers` option allows one to specify an upper limit on the number of careers that a character goes through, effectively generating a series of characters until one is found that meets the condition.
+The `--personality` parameter is for comedic value, and provides some random personality quirks, along with a Meyers-Briggs personality profile.

 The script does not currently generate the effects of events, mishaps, or pensions.